vitorfloriano/node-readiness-controller/test/scale/README.md

 1. **Pre-flight process cleanup**: Detects and terminates any stale controller managers holding port `8080` (compatible with both Unix and Windows hosts).
 2. **Cluster Provisioning**: Automatically provisions a simulated KWOK cluster in the background using `kwokctl`.
 3. **Controller Startup**: Compiles the latest manager binary and starts it in the background targeting the KWOK cluster API server.
-4. **Scraper Registry**: Registers a metrics scraper targeting the controller's `/metrics` endpoint and spins up a local Prometheus scraper instance on port `9090`.
+4. **Scraper Registry**: Registers a metrics scraper targeting the controller's `/metrics` endpoint and spins up a local Prometheus scraper instance on port `9090` with a `1s` scrape interval.
 5. **Phase Execution**:
-    *   **Untaint (Removal) Phase**: Scales the cluster to the target replica count (with all nodes pending initial taints), simulates a CNI-Ready status transition to `true`, and measures how fast the controller removes taints across all nodes.
+    *   **Tainting (Add) Phase**: Registers the `NodeReadinessRule` and triggers CNI/agent status transitions to `false`, measuring how fast the controller applies taints across all nodes.
-    *   **Retaint (Add) Phase**: Triggers CNI status transitions to `false` and measures how fast the controller applies taints across all nodes.
+    *   **Untainting / Annotation (Remove) Phase**: Simulates CNI/agent status transitions to `true` (ready), measuring how fast the controller removes taints and writes the `bootstrap-completed` annotation across all nodes.
-6. **Telemetry Report**: Queries the active Prometheus instance (calculating workqueue latency quantiles, CPU rates, memory peaks, and GC pauses) and writes the results to `test/scale/artifacts/`.
+6. **Telemetry Report**: Queries the active Prometheus instance (calculating reconcile latencies, workqueue durations, custom node readiness counters, CPU rates, and memory peaks) and writes the results to `test/scale/artifacts/scalability_report.md` using Go's `text/template` engine.
-7. **Clean Teardown**: Gracefully deletes the KWOK cluster, stops Prometheus, and archives the Prometheus TSDB directory.
+7. **Clean Teardown**: Gracefully deletes the KWOK cluster, stops Prometheus, and cleans up the controller manager process (unless `SKIP_TEARDOWN=true` is set).

 ---